-Getting kids to eat vegetables can be a struggle!
+Getting kids to eat vegetables (especially toddlers!) can be tough.

 Not all kids (or even adults for that matter) are veggie lovers.
-Plus, it’s hard to make brussel sprouts look appetizing when there are other delicious creations out there tempting us.
+Plus, it’s hard to make kale look appetizing when there are other delicious creations out there tempting us.
 I’m talking to you, cheesecake!

 It might be tricky at first, but trust me when I say it’s not a lost battle– Not yet!